kinecosystem/kin-ecosystem-sdk-docs/docs/migration_ios.md

 For earning opportunities inside the Kin Marketplace, we handle this error for you in the form of an alert displayed to the user.

-#### Migrated users attempt to transfer Kin to non-migrated users
+#### User attempts to transfer Kin from a migrated account to a non-migrated account
-User A has already been migrated and is attempting to transfer Kin to User B, who has not been migrated yet.
+User transfers Kin from account A, which has already been migrated, to account B, which has not been migrated yet.

-**Outcome:** User A's Kin transfer will succeed.
-User B will see the transfer in the payment history screen, but will not see their balance updated until migrating to the Kin Blockchain.
+**Outcome:** For account A, the transfer will succeed.
+In account B, the transfer will appear in the payment history, but its balance will not be updated until migrating to the Kin Blockchain.

 ## Testing Your Implementation
 During the implementation of the new Dev Platform SDK you can safely test how your application will react to the *migration instatiated* flag.
 On the `Playground` environment, you can use the following POST HTTP request to change your application flag: